 Only the light that is coupled into the receiving fiber's core will propagate, while the rest of the light is not transmitted through the splice and is radiated out of the fiber.
 Ideally, the loss will be minimized if the two fiber cores are identical and perfectly aligned, the connectors or splices are properly finished and no dirt is present.
 Unfortunately, both the fiber and connector are subject to manufacturing tolerances that create less than perfect alignment.

 Fundamentally speaking, the fiber optic cables with optical connectors are mainly used in telecom communication fields, from small or middle-sized offices to hyper-scale data centers.
-According to the chart, telecom accounted for the largest market share in terms of revenue in 2018, which is anticipated to continue its dominance in terms of size by 2025.
-Furthermore, increasing cloud-based applications, audio-video services, and Video-on-Demand (VoD) services will also stimulate demand.
+As the following figure shows telecom accounted for the largest market share in terms of revenue.
+Furthermore, increasing demands of 5G networks, 100/200/400G high-speed transmission, and cloud-based applications will also stimulate demand.
 There is still a continued rise in global demand from the burgeoning IT industry regarding the availability of power-efficient, cost-effective, and high-level network infrastructure.

 Besides, the oil & gas, military & aerospace, and medical application segments are poised to witness significant growth rates, owing to the increasing adoption of multimode and Plastic Optical Fiber (POF) across these application segments.
 For instance, military forces use the optical connector technology for a wide variety of ground, sea, air, and space solicitations, such as in avionics testing equipment modules and ground support systems in fighter planes.

 For 125um fibers, should I choose a 125.5um or 126um hole ferrule?
 What's the difference?